-Is the Ayurvedic supplement ashwagandha the key to managing stress?
-Read on for more health benefits of this adaptogen.
+Could ashwagandha help you manage stress?
+Read on for the health benefits and risks of this Ayurvedic adaptogen.

-Stress is a fixture of modern life, and anxiety and burnout can sabotage both our minds and our bodies.
+You already know that anxiety and burnout can sabotage both your mind and body.
 Even if you don’t feel stressed, your body may be relying on stress hormones to get you through the day.
 Fortunately, there are supplements that may provide stress relief and help you to relax.

-Ancient medicine has long relied on medicinal herbs for stress relief.
-The substances used are referred to as adaptogens, as they help the body to adapt to stress.
-Ashwagandha is arguably the most popular of these adaptogens and can help to improve well-being and assist the body to cope with stress.
+These substances are referred to as adaptogens, as they help the body to adapt to stress.
+Ashwagandha is arguably the most popular of these adaptogens, thanks to its potent stress-busting properties.

-It’s been used for thousands of years in Ayurveda, an ancient system of medicine practiced in India and is making a pretty big comeback thanks to modern research.
+It’s been used for thousands of years in Ayurveda, an ancient system of medicine practiced in India.
+Modern research, too, reveals it to be an effective stress-relieving supplement for some.

-Ashwagandha is a plant scientifically referred to as Withania somnifera and naturally grows in the arid climates of Africa, India, and the Middle East.
+Ashwagandha, scientifically referred to as Withania somnifera, naturally grows in the arid climates of Africa, India, and the Middle East.

-Modern animal and human studies show that ashwagandha indeed holds numerous benefits and uses for modern day wellness.
-However, for people who have autoimmunity, it can lead to inflammation and leaky gut problems thanks to the presence of alkaloids.
+Modern animal and human studies show that ashwagandha boasts many health and wellness benefits for its users.
+It may be more complicated for people who have autoimmunity, though, because it can lead to inflammation and leaky gut problems.

-So, should people with autoimmune disease avoid ashwagandha?
-The answer is complicated.
-Ashwagandha can stimulate and suppress the immune system, so it may be good for your autoimmunity.
+If you suffer from autoimmunity, here’s what you should know: Ashwagandha can stimulate and suppress the immune system, so it may have a beneficial effect.
 Research in animals shows that ashwagandha can decrease the inflammation behind the disease, and can also reduce oxidation.
 (1)

 On the other hand, ashwagandha is also a member of the Solanaceae family – a nightshade.
 If you’re sensitive to nightshades, for example, it might actually worsen inflammation or gut symptoms.

 7 Health Benefits of Ashwagandha

-While this plant can’t relieve all aspects of a chaotic life, it’s certainly a place to start, and a good amount of research backs this up.
+While this plant can’t relieve all aspects of a chaotic life, it’s certainly a place to start.
 Here are the top seven benefits of ashwagandha.

 1. Reduces Stress, Anxiety, and Depression